Animesh-Parashar/x402-gateway/README.md

 x402-gateway does not execute or settle payments.

-The gateway relies on an external **x402-compliant facilitator** to verify that a payment has already been accepted.
-The facilitator is treated as the source of truth for:

-- signature validation
-- replay protection / idempotency
-- settlement status
-- chain-specific logic

-Once the facilitator confirms verification, the gateway releases the requested resource.

-This separation keeps the gateway stateless and facilitator-agnostic.
+* Verification, replay protection, and settlement are the responsibility of the facilitator.
+* The gateway enforces access strictly based on the facilitator’s response.
+* Optional local replay protection may be enabled as a rate-safety guard.

 ---

 ## Operational Guarantees

-- **Fail-closed behavior**
+* **Fail-closed behavior**
-  If the configured facilitator is unavailable or unresponsive, the gateway rejects the request with `502 Bad Gateway`.
+  If the facilitator is unavailable or returns an invalid response, the request is rejected.

-- **Timeout enforcement**
+* **Timeout enforcement**
-  Verification requests to the facilitator are subject to a configurable timeout to prevent hanging API requests.
+  Verification requests are subject to a configurable timeout.

-- **Replay protection**
-  Replay protection is the responsibility of the facilitator.
-Gateways should assume that reused payment proofs are rejected upstream.

-- **Statelessness**
+* **Statelessness**
-  The gateway does not maintain balances, payment state, or settlement records.
+  The gateway does not maintain balances, sessions, or settlement state.

 ---

-## Comparison with Traditional Billing Systems

-Traditional billing systems enforce payment at the level of:

-* users
-* accounts
-* sessions
-* subscriptions

-x402-gateway enforces payment at the level of:

-* individual HTTP requests

-Traditional systems answer:

-> “Has this user paid?”

-x402-gateway answers:

-> “Has this request been paid for?”

----

 ## Intended Use Cases

-x402-gateway is designed to be composed into systems such as:
+x402-gateway is designed to be composed into:

 * pay-per-request APIs
 * agent-to-agent services
 * autonomous software tooling
-* usage-based infrastructure services
+* usage-based infrastructure
 * protocol-native backends

-The package provides the enforcement primitive these systems depend on.
+It provides the enforcement primitive these systems depend on.

 ---